-If you’re the marketing manager of an ecommerce site, chances are you’ve spent some of your marketing budget on PPC (Pay Per Click).
+If you’re the digital marketing manager of an ecommerce site, chances are you’ve spent some of your digital marketing budget on PPC (Pay Per Click).
 You’ve probably also had to prove to your boss how effective those PPC campaigns have been in generating more revenue for your brand.

 We all know that measuring and proving the success of a particular marketing channel can be quite tricky so we had a quick chat with Emma Chun, Director of Client Success at SearchStar, who gave us some insights on measuring ROI in the world of ecommerce.